 Guess what these little guys do?
 They give you the munchies!

-You may wonder why the name endocannabinoids sounds a bit like cannabis (weed).
+You may wonder why the word endocannabinoid sounds a bit like cannabis (weed).
 Weed is famous for giving people the munchies too so you can consider omega-6 vegetable oils the marijuana of fatty acids and pumpkin seed oil is loaded with it.

 How much omega-6 does pumpkin seed oil actually have?
 How about up to a whopping 64%!